 This article is from the winter 2018 issue of Ballistic Magazine.
 For subscriptions or individual copies, please visit OutdoorGroupStore.com.

-The 'keyboard warrior,' also known as the 'Internet troll,' is rampant in the firearms...
+The 'keyboard warrior' AKA the 'Internet troll' is rampant in the gun world, so...

 by Pat McNamara / Aug 7, 2018